isaacdecoded/arpeggio/README.md

 - Adapters: contains the intermediates between Infrastructure and Application layer as controllers, presenters, etc.

-- Infrastructure: contains all the implementation details about technologies, storage systems, external services integrations, etc.
+- Infrastructure: contains all the implementation details about technologies, storage systems, integrations with external services, etc.

 ## Full-layered Implementation
 You maintain Infrastructure Layer abstraction as much as possible.